Gluten free coffee and walnut cake

 Recipe notes and suggestions:

-The cake is at it’s very best on the day that it’s made and should be kept in a cool spot once assembled.
+The cake is at its best on the day that it’s made.
 It will keep fine for 2-3 days when wrapped well and stored in the fridge.
-If you need to store the cake in the fridge it’s best to cut a slice and leave out for an hour or so before tucking in.
+When storing the cake in the fridge, it’s best to cut a slice and leave out for an hour or so before tucking in, as the cake and buttercream will then soften nicely.

 Should you wish to make a simple coffee cake, just skip adding walnuts and increase the amount of flour to 225g (8oz) to match the weight of sugar and butter.